 |COMBINED WINTER SESSION & FALL UNITS

 All graduate students who have completed a Free Application for Federal Student Aid (FAFSA) and have an official Expected Family Contribution (EFC) may have their annual cost of attendance (COA) adjusted per request to include Winter Session tuition and fees charges for their primary program.
 If you would like to be reviewed for a COA adjustment and additional loans** based on your increased COA, you should contact OSFA after the start of the Winter Session.

-**Note: Federal Direct Loans require at least ½-time enrollment (5 units).
+**Note: Federal Direct Loans require at least ½-time enrollment, which is 5 units for graduate students.
 Students cannot exceed annual loans limits on student loans.

 Find the cost per unit for your program with the Bursar's Tuition Calculator.

 Please note these calculated costs only cover the details listed on their website and do not include course-specific fees, supplies, or living expenses.
 The tuition calculator is updated each semester with actual costs to help you plan ahead.

 No. Tuition scholarships can only be used for Fall and Spring semester charges.
 Winter Session charges can not be covered by your tuition scholarship.

 Review the complete terms and conditions of your scholarship for full details.
 Select your cohort based on your first academic year attended.

 No, these grant programs can only be used for Fall and Spring semester charges.